deutschebank/fluxnova-docs-manual/content/reference/cmmn11/concepts/plan-items.md

 Accordingly, a case plan model that contains plan item definitions but no plan items will appear as a case with no tasks at runtime.

 Apart from reuse of configuration, plan item definitions can be instantiated at runtime, typically referred to as *planning*.
 Planning allows users to create plan items of a well-defined set of plan item definitions dynamically as needed.
-Note that planning is currently not supported by the Camunda engine.
+Note that planning is currently not supported by the Flowave engine.

-This reference describes, if not otherwise noted, the plan item definitions supported by the Camunda engine.
+This reference describes, if not otherwise noted, the plan item definitions supported by the Flowave engine.
 Whenever there is a consideration of runtime state, it is assumed that a plan item referencing that definition exists.